Clare Boothe Luce Summer Research Scholarship Program

 - after graduating from Fordham, give a 5-year follow-up report on career and educational achievements

-In addition to basic personal information, the application should include a brief explanation of your plans after you graduate from Fordham, a letter of recommendation from one Fordham faculty members, a personal essay, a research narrative, a budget for your project, your CV or resume, a budget for your project and an unofficial transcript.
+In addition to basic personal information, the application should include a brief explanation of your plans after you graduate from Fordham, a project description, a budget for your project, and a letter of recommendation from one Fordham faculty member.

 The application submission deadline (including all required material, attachments, and recommendations) is Friday, March 6, 2020 at 11:59 pm.